Package micycle.pgs

 Divides the plane into randomly “sliced” polygonal regions.

-slices random cuts are generated across the plane (dimensions w×h, at (0,0)).
-Each cut connects a random point on one side of the plane to a random point on another side.
+slices is the number of random interior cuts (line segments) to add across the plane (i.e., the number of cuts, not the number of resulting regions/pieces).
+These slices cuts are generated over a w×h rectangle at (0,0); each cut connects a random point on one side of the rectangle to a random point on another side.
 If forceOpposite is true, each cut always connects opposite sides; otherwise the two sides are chosen at random (but never the same side).
+The final number of polygonal regions depends on how the cuts intersect and partition the rectangle.

 In practice: